rust-lang/rfcs/text/3301-atomic-memcpy.md

   Also, such a API for safely handling torn values can be built on top of the proposed API, so we can leave that to a (niche) ecosystem crate.

+- Don't allow an uninitialized state.

+  Even if we use `MaybeUninit<T>` to represent a 'potentially torn value', we could still attempt to design an API where we do not allow an uninitialized state.

+  It might seem like that results in a much simpler API with `MaybeUninit<T>` replaced by `T` in methods like `into_inner()` and `get_mut()`, but that is not the case:

+  As long as `store()` can be called concurrently by multiple threads, it is not only the `load()` method that can result in a torn value, since the `AtomicPerByte<T>` object itself might end up storing a torn value.

+  Therefore, even if we disallow uninitialized values, every method will still have `MaybeUninit<T>` in its signature, at which point we lose basically all benefits of removing the uninitialized state.

+  Removing the uninitialized state does result in a big downside for users who need to add that state back, as the interface of a `AtomicPerByte<MaybeUninit<T>>` would result in doubly wrapped `MaybeUninit<MaybeUninit<T>>` in many places, which is can be quite unergonomic and confusing.

 # Unresolved questions

 - Should we require `T: Copy`?